Alex-Costea/Wiles/how_to_run.md

 Using the backend and frontend locally.

-To use `Wiles Web Backend`, you have to run `setup_server.sh` and add the `Wiles.jar` file manually to the following address before running Maven:
+To use `Wiles Web Backend`, add the `Wiles.jar` file manually to the following address before running Maven:

 ```
  /Users/[username]/.m2/repository/costea/Wiles/[version]/Wiles-[version].jar